 "It is essential to listen to employees and allow them to move forward in their professional lives."

-We have made several internal developments possible.
-Whether it be from sales to customer care, acquisition specialist to growth engineer or manager to individual contributor, on every occasion that one of our employees has expressed a desire for change, they have always been supported.
+We have made several internal developmental moves actionable.
+Whether it be from sales to customer care, acquisition specialist to growth engineer or manager to individual contributor—on every occasion that one of our employees has expressed a desire for change, they have always been supported.

 The final transition is always preceded by various interviews, observation, immersion and training periods to ensure the employee's appropriate development.